MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Tiago Hirth : From Pebbles do Nimbers and Stars

-A quick run through 500 years of history related to the game of Nim, and an invitation to participate in Recreational Mathsmatics projects.
+A quick run through 500 years of history related to the game of Nim, and an invitation to participate in Recreational Mathematics projects.

 - [Tiago's slides (PDF)]({{site.url}}/assets/talks/2018/TiagoHirth-FromPebblestoNimbersandStars.pdf)